 Candidates for lip reduction surgery are generally those who want to change their facial appearance.
 Most people who get this type of surgery have naturally large lips, or they have larger than desired lips from a prior augmentation surgery.

 Your lips can also change with age.
 Lip reduction may be a viable solution for any resulting asymmetry.
 It’s also common to get the lip reduction procedure in addition to other aesthetic treatments, such as dermal fillers.
-Lip reduction techniques may also be used as corrective procedures for and palate.
+Lip reduction techniques may also be used as corrective procedures for

 Still, not everyone is a candidate.